 Reeva Steenkamp was a South African model and paralegal.
 On Valentine’s Day 2013, Steenkamp was killed by her boyfriend Oscar Pistorius, who said that he believed she was an intruder hiding in the bathroom.
-Her story is the subject of the new Lifetime movie Oscar Pistorius: Blade Runner Killer that is set to premiere on Lifetime at 8 p.m.
-EST on November 11.
+The story will be investigated on tonight’s episode of Dateline NBC.

 Throughout the murder trial, Steenkamp’s family could be seen, giving statements to reporters and enduring horrific images and portrayals of what happened the night of Steenkamp’s murder.
 The movie is set to be told through both June and Reeva’s point of view.